 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

 Categories: Advocacy & Social Justice, Women’s Ministries

 Tags: commission on the status of women, csw61, discrimination, equality, gender, leadership, ordination, pcusa, presbyterian, presbyterian ministry at the united nations, research services, united nations, Women

-Ministries: Advocacy Committee for Women’s Concerns, All Women in the Church, Racial and Intercultural Justice Ministries, Office of Public Witness, Presbyterian Ministry at the United Nations, Presbyterian Women, Racial Ethnic & Women’s Ministries, Racial Ethnic Leadership Development and Recruitment, Women’s Leadership Development and Young Women’s Ministries
+Ministries: Advocacy Committee for Women’s Concerns, All Women in the Church, Racial, Gender and Intercultural Justice Ministries, Office of Public Witness, Presbyterian Ministry at the United Nations, Presbyterian Women, Racial Ethnic & Women’s Ministries, Racial Ethnic Leadership Development and Recruitment, Women’s Leadership Development and Young Women’s Ministries